rust-lang/prev.rust-lang.org/faq.md

 __Monomorphization__

 Rust monomorphizes generics, meaning that a new version of a generic function or type is generated for each concrete type it's used with in the program.
+This is similar to how templates work in C++.
 For example, in the following program:

 ```rust
 fn foo<T>(t: T) {